The Trap of Busy Work: Are You Really Moving the Needle?

 The Hamster Wheel

 In the community I live in, there is an ironing couple.
 The couple irons washed clothes from all the apartments.
 They iron clothes for a living.
 For every cloth they iron, they make 10-12 rupees.
+So, how they make money is proportional to how many clothes they iron.

 I did a quick calculation: If they iron 30 pieces of clothing every hour and work for 8 hours a day, six days a week, they would make 62,400 rupees a month.
 So two people would make twice the money – 124,800 rupees.
+To earn this money, they must be at work every minute.
+They can’t afford a wasted minute or action.
+Taking a day off because they are sick would mean a loss of income.
+In their line of work, being productive means performing income-earning tasks as much as possible during the day and maximising their earning potential.

 The downside of this kind of work is that having boundaries and a life outside work becomes challenging.
 The couple has three young children and older parents to take care of.
 They work 12 hours here every day, six days a week.
+The work is repetitive and keeps them occupied all day, leaving little time for other things.

 Most of us working in the knowledge economy do not have this problem.
 But we behave like the couple who are hard at work ironing, thinking that the time spent doing “work” is how we earn our salaries.

+Most of you reading this article are paid to think deeply, strategise, plan, execute, and achieve goals and objectives that significantly impact your team or company.
+But there is a gaping chasm between your actual work and the work you are supposed to be doing.
 If you get the sense that your work day is like a hamster wheel, where once you get on, it is hard to get off for days or months on end, it is time for some serious reflection.

 Stop the hamster wheel, take some time out in the day and take a piece of paper.
 On the left, write down everything you are doing, and on the right, write everything you ought to be doing.
 What is the difference?
+Is the hamster wheel churning out something productive or keeping you busy?
+Are you sinking into the tar pit with all your work, or are you able to avoid falling into the trap?

 Validation from Work